What is an American Country Place Era Estate?

 Why is Cheekwood Considered One of the Finest?

 Bryant Fleming, the architect of both the house and the surrounding landscape, developed a symbiotic relationship between the views of the house from the grounds and the view from the grounds of the house.
-Fleming created areas such as the Arbor, known as the Ford Wisteria Arbor, where the Cheekwood landscape is framed as beautifully as a painting.
+Fleming created areas such as the Arbor, known as the Wisteria Arbor, where the Cheekwood landscape is framed as beautifully as a painting.